Ishq: Ishq-e Rasūl or Ishq-e Muhammadi

-Many Sufis firmly believe that the souls of the entire creation were created from the soul of Muhammad.
-Hence, the purified soul of the Lover craves to return to him (similarly to the Platonic view of the fractured human soul and its desire to become whole).
-This is experienced at the level where the Lover witnesses the reflection of all the attributes of God within Muhammad.

-Ishq-e Haqeeqi
+Ishq-e Haqīqi

 Ishq-e Haqīqi (عشق حقیقی) literally means "the real love" i.e. "the love of God".
 It refers to the belief that only God is worth loving and He is the only one who can return His creature's love for Him.

 The inner subtlety whose locus is the heart is felt by the true seeker of God only.
 According to this view, this is what differences man from beast because even beasts have senses, whereas inner sight is characteristic of humans.